 So what’s the good news?

-For more specific recommendations, see my post How To Find Clean Young Adult Fiction in a Dirty Market.
+- How To Find Clean Young Adult Fiction in a Dirty Market

 What You Can Do to Help

-Honestly, the best way to help Christian YA fiction authors roll out more books is to sign up for their newsletters and follow them on social media.
+Besides buying books from your favorite author, the best way to support authors of Christian fiction for teens is to sign up for their newsletters and follow them on social media.
 This convinces publishers that we are still an active force.
-Subscribers to my email list get blog updates, monthly reading reccommendations, and bonus content.

 Ask your library or bookstore for more Christian teen fiction.
 Support your favorite Christian authors while seeking out new ones.
 And if you’re looking for a quick read right now, check out my selection of contemporary Christian teen short stories.